hexydec/htmldoc/docs/mitigating-side-effects.md

 ### Reading Attributes

-If your javascript code expects an attribute to exist, you may need to update your code to take into account that the attribute might not exist at all.
+If your Javascript code expects an attribute to exist, you may need to update your code to take into account that the attribute might not exist at all.
 Consider the following HTML:

 ```html
 <input type="text" name="test" value="" />